-The UM WISE Girls in Science and Engineering (WISE GISE) Camp is a summer day camp for students finishing grades 7 and 8 in June of 2019.
+The UM WISE Girls in Science and Engineering (WISE GISE) Camp is a summer day camp for students finishing grades 7 and 8 in June.

 WISE GISE brings together peers who share their abundant curiosity and passion for problem solving for a week of hands-on exploration that is both fun and challenging.